When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Discussion

-\textbf{Challenges of Designing Optimal Incentive.} Even within our simplified framework, designing an optimal bonus mechanism presents several challenges.
-Key variables such as human effort (\(\lambda\)) and accuracy (\(P_\text{H}\)) are unobservable, subjective, and vary across individuals and tasks.
-This uncertainty complicates calibration and risks misaligned incentives.
-Static bonuses may oversimplify, while overly complex dynamic schemes may require reliable real-time estimates that are difficult to obtain.
+\textbf{Challenges of Designing Optimal Incentives.} Even within our simplified framework, designing an optimal bonus mechanism presents several challenges.
+Key variables such as human effort (\(\lambda\)) and accuracy (\(P_\text{H}\)) are difficult to observe, subjective, and vary across individuals and tasks.
+This complicates calibration and risks misaligned incentives.
+Static bonuses may oversimplify, while overly complex dynamic schemes may require reliable real-time estimates that are difficult to acquire.
+Obtaining well-calibrated AI confidence estimates is a practical prerequisite for the dynamic bonus mechanism, and while established techniques such as temperature scaling or isotonic regression exist for this purpose \citep{wang2023calibration}, their effectiveness varies across models and domains, requiring practitioners to verify calibration quality before deployment.
 Moreover, even well-intentioned bonuses can distort behavior, encouraging strategic gaming or underreliance in unintended situations.
 However, while we demonstrate that dynamic incentives improve human-AI team performance, we also find that these incentives increase cognitive load, resulting in lower task completion rates.
 This suggests that more sophisticated incentive mechanisms may have unintended consequences beyond their primary effects, requiring careful evaluation of trade-offs in real-world implementations.
 These findings underscore that an effective design must balance simplicity, fairness, and adaptability while aligning incentives with the true value of human input.

+\textbf{Deployment and Governance Requirements.} Translating our findings into practice requires careful attention to implementation details and governance structures.
+Organizations must establish transparency mechanisms that inform workers when bonuses are available and how they are determined, enabling informed decisions about effort allocation.
+This includes transparent communication about the relationship between AI confidence levels and bonus eligibility in dynamic schemes as employed within our study.
+Additionally, organizations require strategies to identify unintended consequences such as gaming behaviors \citep{larkin2014cost, courty2004empirical}, excessive cognitive burden \citep{kalakoski2020effects}, or systematic disadvantaging of certain worker populations \citep{buyl2022tackling, poe2024conflict}.
+Worker input into incentive design decisions represents another critical requirement, as ethical deployment demands worker participation in determining acceptable tradeoffs between accuracy, cognitive load, and compensation.